Cameras work & why

 *Serious injury crashes are fatality or hospitalisation crashes.

 The Western Australia Police does not want to fine you, they simply want you to slow down.
-A third of the money collected from speed and red-light camera infringements goes into the Road Trauma Trust Fund and is spent on various road safety programs such as community education and improving road safety coordination.
-The remaining funds are allocated to WA Government consolidated finances.
+All of the money collected from speed and red-light camera infringements goes into the Road Trauma Trust Fund and is spent on various road safety programs such as community education and improving road safety coordination.

 Speeding comes at a high price but the financial costs are minimal compared to the death and serious injury speeding can cause.
 It has been estimated speed related crashes cost the WA community up to $1.16 billion each year in hospital admissions, rehabilitation costs, insurance costs and other factors.